 Monitoring and reporting features could be useful for relationship managers to identify customer preferences that come up in conversation and use this to make data-driven decisions to satisfy their customers better.
 Hence, companies should look for software that offers comprehensive reporting and analytics to gain insights into customer behavior.
 As these companies don’t usually monitor their staff to display trust that they expect to be passed down as better relationships with customers, the reason primarily mentioned ought to be considered to avoid writing off monitoring features offered by reliable dialers as a factor of consideration.

 The dialer should operate in multiple channels so that an integrated conversation can go on between a sales agent and customer across various platforms.
 This feature can help maintain good relationships with clients across different devices and platforms. and ensure streamlined conversation at every contact point.
 An example of this working out could be utilizing forms, SMS, and WhatsApp together for KYCs in banks.

 7. Routing Incoming Calls and DND List

-In conclusion, choosing the right contact center service provider is crucial for companies with a relationship management use case.
-A service provider that offers features such as a hierarchy system, cost-effectiveness, a standalone platform, trust-based monitoring, multiple channel conversation, and allows respect for customer preferences through routing incoming calls and a DND list can help businesses maintain excellent customer relationships while efficiently handling inquiries, complaints, and feedback.
-By keeping these factors in mind, companies can select a contact center service provider that best fits their needs and supports their relationship management goals.
+In conclusion, choosing the right contact center software is crucial for companies with relationship management use cases.
+Software that offers features such as a hierarchy system, cost-effectiveness, a standalone platform, trust-based monitoring, multiple channel conversation, and allows respect for customer preferences through routing incoming calls and a DND list can help businesses maintain excellent customer relationships while efficiently handling inquiries, complaints, and feedback.
+By keeping these factors in mind, companies can select a contact center software that best fits their needs and supports their relationship management goals.